 At Torah Temimah, we recognise the contribution of PE and sport to the health and well-being of children.
 We believe that an innovative, varied PE curriculum and extra-curricular opportunities have a positive influence on the concentration, attitude and academic achievement of all our children.

 Torah Temimah provides opportunities for children to learn and engage in a range of team, individual, competitive and non-competitive sports within the framework of the National Curriculum.

-All children have one formal PE lesson each week.
-In addition, children go swimming once a week for one term each school year at the local Willesden sports centre.
+All children have at least one formal PE lesson each week.
+In addition, children in Year 4 have swimming lessons once a week at the local Willesden sports centre.
 During the summer term, children in Years 3 to 6 also have an additional weekly tennis lesson at the courts in Gladstone Park, next to the school, taught by a specialist Instructor.

-For the past four years, we have worked in collaboration with Maccabi GB to ensure that every child in Key Stages 1 and 2 is taught PE by a specialist Schools PE Instructor.
-Our swimming lessons are taught in four ability groups by specialist school swimming instructors.
+For the past several years, we have worked in collaboration with Maccabi GB to ensure that every child in Key Stages 1 and 2 is taught PE by a specialist Schools PE Instructor.
+Our swimming lessons are taught in ability groups by specialist school swimming Instructors.

 Our Primary School Sports Funding (‘Sports Premium’) enables us to continue and extend our provision through employing additional sports professionals and training our staff to deliver in-house quality PE sessions.

 Click here for the Department of Education link to the Primary School’s Sports Funding page.

 What is the Sports Premium?